Wave-packet revival in a Floquet engineering quadratic potential system: Dynamics: Bloch-like oscillations and frequency-tuned Floquet spectra

 Bloch oscillation represents one of the most fascinating manifestations of coherent quantum dynamics in periodic potentials \cite{Zener}.
 It has been extensively explored in various ultracold atomic systems, including degenerate Bose/Fermi gases \cite{Raithel,CG}, strongly correlated atomic lattices \cite{Sherson,Pedersen}, and Bose--Einstein condensates \cite {Morsch,Chin,Cronin,Krzy}.
-Motivated by these seminal results, we analyze the dynamical behavior of the time-periodically driven quadratic Hamiltonian introduced in Sec. \ref{Model Hamiltonian}.
+Motivated by these seminal results, we analyze the dynamical behavior of the time-periodically driven quadratic Hamiltonian introduced in Sec. \ref{Model Hamiltonian}, and demonstrate the optimal frequency $\omega _{c}$ for the Floquet spectrum with the best near-equally-spaced structure by analytical methods in Sec. \ref{Gauge Transformation}.

 As shown above, the time-periodic Hamiltonian can be mapped to an effective static Floquet problem.
 The structure of the Floquet quasi-energy spectrum depends sensitively on the drive frequency $\omega $.
 In certain parameter regimes and at specific drive frequencies, the Floquet Hamiltonian $\mathcal{ H}_{\mathrm{F}}$ is found to support nearly equidistant quasi-energy ladders.
 Such ladders directly imply periodic dynamics with well-defined revival times and are responsible for Bloch-oscillation--like behavior in the driven system.